rails/rails-contributors/doc/docker.md

 docker-compose stop
 ```

-A number of convenience scripts are located in the `docker` directory, all of them operate in the main `app` container:
+A number of convenience scripts are located in the `dc` directory, all of them operate in the main `app` container:

 | Command         | Description                |
 | --------------- | -------------------------- |